aumcode/nfx/README.md

 [Documentation http://nfxlib.com](http://nfxlib.com)

-NFX is written in C# and runs on a CLR machine, however it has very little to do with .NET.
+NFX is a modern .NET full stack framework designed for cloud.
+It is written in C# and runs on a CLR machine.
-This framework contains truly unique intellectual assets and allows for unconventional things that significantly boost performance and simplify the development (such as stateful web).
+NFX supports app containers, configuration, big memory heaps, IPC, and other functions that significantly simplify the development of large distributed systems.
+It contains truly unique intellectual assets and allows for unconventional things that significantly boost performance and simplify the development (such as stateful services/web).
-The majority of the achievements are possible because of two key things:
+The majority of the achievements are possible because of a few key things:

 * Unification of design - all components are written in the same way
-* Sophisticated serialization mechanism aka "teleportation"
+* Sophisticated serialization mechanism aka "teleportation" - moves objects between nodes
+* Object Pile - a 100%-managed "Big Memory" approach allowing for utilization of hundreds of gigabytes of ram without GC stalls

 promoting:

+* Distributed systems: clusters/hierachices
+* IPC - contract-based object-oriented high performance services
-* Stateful WEB programming (not mandatory)
+* Stateful programming (web/service) (not mandatory)
 * Full utilization of modern RAM capacities in-proc (i.e. 128 Gb resident) without GC problems
-* Serving 50,000+ BUSINESS web requests a second (with logic) on a 4 core 3.0 GHz machine looking up data in a 300,000,000 business object cache in-RAM (no need for 3rd party cache)
+* High-performance business apps (i.e. serving 50,000+ BUSINESS WEB requests a second (with logic) on a 4 core 3.0 GHz machine looking up data in a 300,000,000 business object cache in-RAM (no need for 3rd party cache))

+good for:

+* General Scalability and Vendor de-coupling (i.e. hybrid DataStores with virtual queries and CQRS)
+* Distributed Macro/micro/nano services, REST or RPC
+* Actor-model systems with message passing and supervisors
+* In-memory processing, can keep hundreds of millions of business entities in-ram with full GC < 20ms
+* Supercomputer/Cluster/Farm applications (i.e. bulk rendering cluster, social graphs etc.)

 The concepts have been well tested and used.
 In the past 7 years, *teleportation mechanism has moved trillions of various CLR object instances* (including non-trivial CLR cases like: structs with